Table of Contents

 The Cincher effectively reduces lumbar lordosis and evenly distributes weight-bearing load in the lumbar spine.
 It stabilizes the lumbar vertebrae during axial load, helping in preventing hyperextension and easing the strain on low back muscles.

-- Mesh and vertical support compresses abdomen and lower back; enhances body alignment and posture.
+- High-density power mesh and vertical support elements firmly compress abdomen and lower back to enhance body's alignment and posture.

-- Get a custom fit with shoulder straps, racer back, front hook-and-loop closure and two side straps.
+- Adjustable shoulder straps, racer back, front hook-and-loop closure and two side-cinching straps allow for a custom fit that stays in place.

-- Can be worn under clothes or over casual wear.
+- Wear the Cincher under clothes or over casual wear.

 - Increase abdominal compression